 Tubes & Pipes

-Vacuum insulated tubes and pipes built with Insulon® Technology deliver high-performance thermal insulation in environments ranging from -270°C to 1000°C, including high temperature and cryogenic fluid transport.
+Vacuum insulated tubes built with Insulon® Technology deliver high-performance thermal insulation in environments ranging from -270°C to 1000°C, including high temperature and cryogenic fluid transport.
 Vacuum insulated tubes have thermal insulation built inside the double-walled structure, providing an alternative to other tube insulation materials such as wraps, blankets, and foam pipe insulation.
 The exposed surface of the corrosion-resistant, stainless steel pipe makes inspection a breeze, with no need to remove and reinstall insulation materials.
 The overall wall thickness of an Insulon® vacuum insulated pipe is barely above that of a single-walled pipe, delivering high-performance insulation in a low profile, low maintenance package.
 Tubes and pipes may also be built with Inconel or other alloys if your application demands.

 Insulon® dewar flasks use advanced vacuum insulation to provide long term, high-performance thermal protection.
 High-density multi-layer insulation may be installed within the vacuum annulus to reduce radiation heat transfer.
 For cryogenic storage of liquid nitrogen and other cryogenic substances, dewars provide low heat leak which can help prevent material losses due to boil-off.
 For sensors and instrument protection, flasks may be fitted with a feedthrough cap to allow probes to reach the external environment.
 These flasks can be used as thermal barriers for data loggers to extend data collection in high-temperature environments.
 In addition to thermal protection, dewar flasks provide physical protection in a rugged, stainless steel package.
 Hexagonal end pieces provide a unique anti-rolling feature to prevent accidental falls.